Documentation

 Recommended:

-• Obsidian Sync (~€10/month) or use iCloud/Dropbox for cross-device syncing
+• Obsidian Sync or iCloud/Dropbox for cross-device access

 All AI preprocessing happens locally on your device

-Whisper and vision models download automatically during setup.
+Transcription and vision models download automatically during setup.
 Claude Code uses cloud models by default.

 Download & Install